sass/sass/accepted/calc-functions.md

   > This ensures that valid CSS constructs like `calc(1 var(--plus-two))` and
   > similar Sass constructs like `calc(1 #{"+ 2"})` work while preventing clear
   > errors like `calc(1 2)`.
+  >
+  > This does allow errors like `calc(a b)`, but the complexity of verifying
+  > that the unquoted strings could actually be a partial operation isn't worth
+  > the benefit of eagerly producing an error in this edge case.

 * Let `serialized` be an empty list.